lgatto/MLInterfaces/README.txt

 README.txt for MLInterfaces, Jun 19 2015

-hclustWidget has been added to demonstrate roles for shiny and ggvis in tuning cluster analysis.
+hclustWidget has been added to demonstrate roles for shiny, fpc, and ggvis in tuning cluster analysis.

 README.txt for MLInterfaces, Sep 16 2008